Wang och'ŏnch'ukkuk chŏn: Excerpt: Hyecho on Gandhara (paragraph 18)

 From Kashmir I travelled further northwest.
 After one month's journey across the mountains I arrived at the country of Gandhara.
 The king and military personnel are all Turks.
 The natives are Hu people; there are also Brahmins.
 The country was formerly under the influence of the king of Kapisa.
-A-yeh (阿耶), the Turkish prince [ Barha Tegin ?] took a defeated cavalry and allied himself to the king of Kapisa.
+A-yeh, the Turkish prince [ Barha Tegin ?] took a defeated cavalry and allied himself to the king of Kapisa.
 Later, when the Turkish force was strong, the prince assassinated the king of Kapisa [ Ghar-ilchi ?] and declared himself king.
 Thereafter, the territory from this country to the north was all ruled by the Turkish king, who also resided in the country. (...)
 Though the king is of Turkish origin, he greatly believes and respects the Three Jewels.
 The king, the royal consort, the prince, and the chiefs build monasteries separately and worship the Three Jewels (...)
 The city [probably the capital Udabhandapura] is built on the northern bank of the great Indus river.
 Three days' travel from this city to the west, there is a great monastery (...) called Kaniska.
 There is a great stupa which constantly glows.
 The monastery and the stupa were built by the former king Kaniska, so the monastery was named after him. (...)
 Both Mahayana and Hinayana are practised here.

 — Hui Chao, Memoir of the pilgrimage to the five kingdoms of India, 726 AD.